steve-barnard/steve-barnard/README.md

 ## I'm a Sr. Data Scientist, Machine Learning Engineer, Data Engineer, and Enthusiast of Applied ML Research !

 - 🔭&nbsp;   &nbsp; I’m currently working on applied NLP services and Predictive Risk Models.
-- 🌱&nbsp;   &nbsp;   I’m always working on learning new tools in Machine Learning from Biostatistics to NLP to GANs to RL to Financial forecasting.
+- 🌱&nbsp;   &nbsp;   I’m always working on learning new tools in Machine Learning from NLP to GANs to RL to Financial forecasting.
-- :wave:&nbsp;   &nbsp;   I’m looking to collaborate with other content creators
+- :wave:&nbsp;   &nbsp;   I’m looking to collaborate with other content creators.
 - 🥅 &nbsp;   &nbsp;   Goals: Share more of my knowledge with the community.
 - ⚡&nbsp;   &nbsp;   Fun fact: I love to brew beer, run, build projects with Raspberry Pis, and compose music.

 ## Education:
-- Carnegie Mellon : Masters of Science in Business Analytics (applied machine learning)
+- Carnegie Mellon : Masters of Science in Business Analytics - MSBA (applied machine learning)
-- Loyola University Chicago: Biology (interest in viral oncolytics and bioinformatics)
+- Loyola University Chicago: Biology - BS (interest in viral oncolytics and bioinformatics)

 ### Connect with me: